7Block Labs

 5) Staking-linked controls (slashing avoidance and evidence)

-• Alerting playbooks tied to staking SLAs:
+• Alerting playbooks linked to staking SLAs:

 • Operator wallet funding policy: